Closing Address: Hon. Susan Shabangu, Minister of Women in the Presidency, South Africa.

 The extensive PR campaigns showcasing the finalists is aimed at encouraging companies to employ and train more women in the sector and highlights the exciting opportunities for young women considering a career in construction.

-We have invited renowned industry leaders from across the globe sit on the judging panel.
+Renowned industry leaders from across the globe sit on the judging panel

 Director, JD and Associates Developments

 Executive Director, The Association of SA Quantity Surveyors

 Senior Programme Co-ordinator, Gordon Institute of Business Science